Editor choice

 Positive

-• AT-VM95E cartridge (0.3×0.7 mil elliptical) upgradeable within the VM95 range without replacing the body, including Shibata tip
+• AT-VM95E cartridge (0.3×0.7 mil elliptical) — upgradeable within the VM95 range all the way to Shibata without replacing the body

-• Plays 33, 45 and 78 RPM covers every standard record format
+• Plays 33, 45 and 78 RPM — covers every standard record format including shellac

-• Stroboscopic platter and LED stylus target light for precise needle placement
+• Stroboscopic platter and LED stylus light for precise needle placement

 Negatives

-• No auto-stop stylus sits in lead-out groove when the record ends
+• No auto-stop — stylus sits in the lead-out groove when the record ends

 • USB recording has a known digital noise issue at high volume per independent testing

-The turntable I point most people toward is the AT-LP120XUSB at $399.
-Not because it sounds the best on this list.
+The turntable to point most people toward is the AT-LP120XUSB at $399.
+Not because it sounds the best on this list — it does not.
 Because it handles everything itself.
-Direct drive motor, built-in switchable preamp, USB digitizing for ripping records to a computer, plays 78 RPM shellac, and the AT-VM95E is a genuinely upgradeable cartridge: its 0.3 x 0.7 mil elliptical stylus swaps to the VM95ML ($159) and the improvement is immediately audible without removing or re-aligning the cartridge body.
+Direct drive motor, built-in switchable preamp, USB digitizing for ripping records to a computer, plays 78 RPM shellac, and the AT-VM95E is a genuinely upgradeable cartridge: its 0.3 x 0.7 mil elliptical stylus swaps to the VM95ML ($159) and the improvement is immediately audible without removing or realigning the cartridge body.
 The upgrade path extends all the way to a Shibata tip.
-At 8,907 reviews and 4.7 stars it is the most proven deck at this price point.
-Read the full AT-LP120XUSB review.
+At 8,947 reviews and 4.7 stars it is the most proven deck at this price point.
+Read the full AT-LP120XUSB review, and see the best turntable cartridges guide for the complete VM95 upgrade path.

 4